kodeklubben/lessoneditor/README.md

 The aim of this project was to create web application possibility for a teacher to make   new  lessons  for  LKK’swebsite,kidsakoder.no, without difficulty.
 Our minimal requirement is to have a basic functioning application where the teacher don’t have to have any knowledge with Git when they want to edit or create anexercise for LKK’s website.

+# Quick start
+Several quick start options are available:

+* Download the latest version of Node package manager (npm).
+* Clone the repo: `git clone https://github.com/kodeklubben/lessoneditor.git`
+* Install all dependencies with [npm](https://www.npmjs.com/) `npm install`
+* Install all dependencies with [yarn](https://yarnpkg.com/) `yarn install`
+* Start the application with `npm start` or `yarn start`

+# What's included
+Within the download you'll find the following directories and files.
+By default node_modules folder will be added when you run `npm install`.
+You'll see something like this:

 ```bash
 ├───public